What you should know

 You may decide to sue for any deductible you had to pay on your collision coverage.
 Or, if you had no collision coverage, you may sue for the cost of your vehicle repairs or the write-off value of your vehicle.

 Where you sue depends on much you sue for.
-The Civil Resolution Tribunal is for claims of $5,000 and less, Small Claims Court is for claims over $5,000 and up to $35,000.
+For a claim of $5,000 or less, you can bring your claim to the Civil Resolution Tribunal.
+For a claim over $5,000 and up to $35,000, you can go to Small Claims Court.
 Supreme Court is for claims over $35,000.

 If ICBC finds you were more than 25% at fault for an accident that results in a claim — by you or the other driver — ICBC will usually increase your insurance premium the next year.
 If you have another claim, the increase will be even greater.